alaub81/backup_docker_scripts/README.md

 # Usage
 ## backup-docker-volume.sh
 This Script backups docker volumes of the system to a defined Path.
 You could define the volumes and the backup path in the script itself.
 Also you could configure the days, how long the backup files will remain as backup.
-After configuration of the script, you could just start it with
+After configuration of the script, you could just start it with:

 `backup-docker-volume.sh`

 ## backup-docker-mysql.sh
+This Script backups mysql or maria db containers with `mysqldump`.
+Just define the backup folder in the script and start it with:

+`backup-docker-mysql.sh`

+You can also configure the days, the backupfiles will remain in the backup folder.

 ## backup-docker-postgres.sh
+This Script backups postgres database containers with `pg_dumpall`.
+Just define the backup folder in the script and start it with:

+`backup-docker-postgres.sh`

+You can also configure the days, the backupfiles will remain in the backup folder.

 ## backup-docker-compose.sh
+With the help of `backup-docker-compose.sh` you are able to backup the whole docker-compose project folder of each docker-compose project you are running.
+It uses `tar.gz` to archive all the files and folders to the predifined backup folder.
+Just configure the script in the top and run it:

+`backup-docker-compose.sh`

+You can also configure the days, the backupfiles will remain in the backup folder.

 # More Informations you could find here:
 * https://www.laub-home.de/wiki/Docker_Backup_und_Restore_-_eine_kleine_Anleitung